waywardphilosopher/parami/src/data/blog/everyone/2025-08-06-make-up-work.md

 1. Ideally, absences should be pre-agreed.
 However, this is not always practical.
 Emergencies are, by nature, unpredictable.
 So if something comes up, don't panic.
 Just let me know as soon as you can.

 2. Until I receive the make-up work, you will be marked on canvas as an excused absence.
-When I receive make-up work to my satisfaction, I will change your status to "present".
+When I receive make-up work to my satisfaction, I will change your status to “present”.